Katherine August-deWilde

 Katherine August-deWilde is an American business executive, board member, and philanthropist.
-She was the president of First Republic Bank from 2007 to 2015 and currently serves as its vice chair.
+She currently serves as president and CEO of the Partnership for San Francisco.
+She was the president of First Republic Bank from 2007 to 2015.

 Early life and education

 August-deWilde was born on February 13, 1948, in Bridgeport, Connecticut, to Edward Burstein and Benita Ruth Miller.
 She received her bachelor's degree in history from Goucher College in Towson, Maryland, and a Master of Business Administration (MBA) from the Stanford Graduate School of Business.

 Career

 From 1969 to 1973, August-deWilde held senior staff positions with various members of Congress.
-She was a consultant for McKinsey & Company from 1975 to 1978, working out of their offices in London and San Francisco.
+She was a consultant for McKinsey & Company from 1975 to 1978, in London and San Francisco.
 She was also the director of finance for Itel Corporation (now Anixter) from 1978 to 1979.
 In 1979, August-deWilde became treasurer of PMI Mortgage Insurance Company, later serving as senior vice president and Chief Financial Officer (CFO) from 1982 to 1985.

-In 1985, August-deWilde became one of the early leaders of First Republic, a San Francisco-based bi-coastal bank and wealth management company offering personal banking, business banking, and trust and wealth management services.
+In 1985, August-deWilde joined First Republic, a San Francisco-based bi-coastal bank offering personal banking, business banking, and trust and wealth management services.
 August-deWilde joined First Republic as its chief financial officer in 1985 and co-led the bank for 30 years, serving as chief operating officer from 1996 to 2014 and president and COO from 2007 to 2015.
-In 2016, she became its vice chair.
+She was a board member from 1988-2023 and became vice chair in 2016.

-In 2010, three years after Merrill Lynch purchased First Republic and two years after Bank of America acquired Merrill Lynch, August-deWilde, as president and COO, helped orchestrate a management buy-back with private equity partners.
+In 2010, three years after Merrill Lynch purchased First Republic and two years after Bank of America acquired Merrill Lynch, August-deWilde, as president and COO, co-led a management buy-back with private equity partners.

+August-deWilde was named president and CEO of the Partnership for San Francisco in April 2025.
+In this role, she leads the private-sector entity that brings business, government, labor, media and civic officials together to accelerate solutions to the City's most pressing challenges.